ntop/ntopng/doc/src/advanced_features/syslog.rst

 all connection/disconnection events logged by a VPN server, in order to associate traffic to users.

-ntopng Enterprose L includes plugin for collecting VPN logs and correlate network traffic to VPN users supporting multiple devices from the vendors below:
+ntopng Enterprise L additionally includes plugin for collecting VPN logs and correlate network traffic to VPN users supporting multiple devices from the vendors below:

 - Fortinet